xiyuanyang-code/Blog-word-counting/README.md

 # Blog Word Counter - README

+**Update**: Scripts for push the updates everyday automatically to github is available now!
+See `src/autopush.sh` for more details.

 ## Overview

 The Blog Word Counter is a Python utility designed to help bloggers and content creators track their writing progress by counting words in Markdown (.md) files.
 This tool is particularly useful for: